Complete Guide on How to Build a Maintainable Selenium Framework

 Selenium is freely available, and everyone can use it without paying a penny whereas most other solutions are commercial.

 Most user actions can be reproduced

 Selenium WebDriver can copy the most various user actions.
-Therefore, QA engineers can automate various inputs like dragging and dropping, mouse-clicking, button pressing, clicking and holding, and so on.
+Therefore, QA engineers can automate various inputs like dragging and dropping, mouse-clicking, button pressing, clicking and holding, etc.

 Selenium automation framework is easily implemented and easy-to-use.
 Its interface is pretty simple as well.
 Besides, QA experts can enrich their frameworks with different extensions according to their needs and project requirements.

 Selenium provides various options; that is why every QA expert most likely finds something that suits their scenario.

 Selenium supports all commonly used browsers — Safari, Chrome, Opera, Firefox, Edge, Internet Explorer.